Find the Best Gift Cards to Give This Holiday Season

 I am one of those impractical people who will spend money I don’t have on clothes I don’t need because it brings me joy and this is America and I am entitled to life, liberty and the pursuit of happiness, OK?!
 Chances are you know someone like me and I can personally vouch for the fact that we would like, nay, LOVE to find a gift card to either Nordstrom or Macy’s in our stocking this year, thanks in advance, Mom!
 These are fool-proof stops for fashionistas of all flavors, as neither store caters to any one style niche.
 Hipsters, yuppies, beach bums and punks alike can all find something to love in the sea of garment goodness that laps along the shores of every good department store.

 For the handy man/woman: Lowe’s and Home Depot

-Best cards for kids: Toys "R" Us and The LEGO Store
+Best gift cards for kids: The LEGO Store and GameStop

 These gift cards made it to the top of our naughty list, standing out from the crowd as major duds.
 Some have expiration dates, some have extra purchase fees and some are just plain hard to use.
 Save your money and skip the hassle of buying one of these for a loved one.

 - ACE Hardware — While you can purchase an ACE Hardware gift card online, you can’t actually use that card for online purchases.

 - American Express — As with MasterCard gift cards, preloaded AmEx cards carry steep fees — some as high as $6!
 They’re also only available in set amounts starting at $25, and the card has an expiration date.
 While the funds on the card will still be good after the card has expired, you’ll have to replace the card in order to use them.
 This isn’t an issue if you use it quickly, but sometimes people like to save these cards for rainy days, and that’s not gonna fly in this case.